 2020 was the year of great documentaries.
 From Gunda to Boys State to Time, documentaries paved the way for a year that saw the moviegoing experience come to a deafening standstill as online streaming sites soared.
-Out of these documentaries, The Social Dilemma stood out when it released on Netflix in September, after premiering at the Sundance Film Festival earlier in January.
+Out of these documentaries, The Social Dilemma stood out when it was released on Netflix in September after premiering at the Sundance Film Festival earlier in January.

-Tristan Harris, the co-founder of Center for Humane Technology, who featured largely in The Social Dilemma, was recently included in the 2021 Time Magazine’s 100 Most Influential People of the Future.
+Tristan Harris, the co-founder of the Center for Humane Technology, who featured largely in The Social Dilemma, was recently included in the 2021 Time Magazine’s 100 Most Influential People of the Future.
 Harris is one of the leading figures who has been instrumental in pushing technology companies to design, develop and maintain products with mandatory ethical standards.
 Here is his web link: https://mobile.twitter.com/tristanharris

 If you have already watched The Social Dilemma and intend to go further into similar films that navigate the darker side of the internet culture, look no further.
-Here is a carefully selected list of web-series, documentaries, and feature films that navigate the side of the internet that must be seen to be believed.
+Here is a carefully selected list of web series, documentaries, and feature films that navigate the side of the internet that must be seen to be believed.

 1. Black Mirror